Product Support & Resources

 Methane, the main component of natural gas, is lighter than air and rises quickly toward the ceiling.
 As it accumulates, it can enter an explosive range and be ignited by something as simple as a light switch, appliance, or static electricity.

 Although utility companies add a “rotten egg” odor to help identify leaks, this smell is not always reliable.
 Odor can fade, be masked by other household smells, or go unnoticed while you are sleeping.
-Because of this, a natural gas alarm is an essential life-safety device.
+Due to this, a natural gas alarm is an essential life-safety device.
 Using a natural gas detector for home protection is the only way to ensure continuous, 24/7 monitoring.

 Advanced detectors, such as those from DeNova Detect, are designed to alert you at just 10% of the Lower Explosive Limit (LEL), providing critical extra minutes to evacuate before a leak becomes deadly.